jongyuldev/movie-reviews/README.md

 - 🌟 **Focus:** Exploring different genres and finding joy in storytelling

 ## 📂 Reviews
-Check out my reviews organized by genre in the folders above!
+Check out my reviews organized by genre in the files above!
+PS.
+Beware of potential spoilers!

 ---
 *Thanks for visiting!
 Feel free to recommend movies.* 🍿